thomasSve/CarND-TrafficSignsClassifier-P2/writeup.md

 ![alt text](german_traffic_sign/images_stop.jpeg) <!-- .element height="250px" width="250px" --> | Speed limit (100 km/h) | Stop
 ![alt text](german_traffic_sign/pedestrian-crossing-sign.jpg) <!-- .element height="250px" width="250px" --> | No passing | Pedestrians

 As seen in the table above, the model got only 2 out of the 5 images correctly, giving it an accuracy of 0.4.
-This might be because the images I found on the web is very different from the ones in the training set,
+This might be because the images I found on the web is very different from the ones in the training set and since the images I have chosen to download from the net are not quadratic and when cutting them down to 32x32, they might loose some of the clarity.
+For example looking at the 80 km sign, it is a picture originally 652x338 and when squeezing it down to 32x32 it turns out looking completely different and might make it harder for the model to predict on.
+Also, the training set is trained on only german traffic sign, and the standards there might look different from the ones I found.

 Next I checked the top 5 probability for the new images.
 For the two correct images, it showed a 100% probability for the ones it got correct, and 99% sure on the pedestrian image.
 However for the stop sign and 80 km traffic sign, the model was very uncertain.